sfc-gh-dwilczak/tutorials/docs/engineering/openflow/container/google_sheets/index.md

 And we're done, once loaded you will be able to see it in your database/schema with the table name we set prior.
 ![UPDATE](images/50.png)

-## Use cases
+## Scenarios
-Here we will cover some use cases and what if scenarios.
+Here we will cover some what if scenarios with the data.

 ### Multiple Spreadsheets / Sheets
 Most users will want to ingest multiple spreedsheets with potentially multiple sheets in a spreadsheet.
 To accomplish this you'll want to go back and add anther Google sheet connector to the runtime.